 Take a peek at some of the other best primers for dry skin you can buy.

 Best Pore-Minimizing: Touch in Sol No Poreblem Primer

 This K beauty pick from Touch in Sol smooths over skin to minimize the look of pores.
-The cotton-candy pink No Poreblem Primer comes in a petite frosted glass pump bottle and disappears as you rub into skin.
+The cotton-candy pink primer comes in a petite frosted glass pump bottle and disappears as you rub into skin.
 The finish isn’t exactly matte—it’s more on the velvety side—but still sops up oil, holds up under humidity and sweat, and wears comfortably.
-No Poreblem Primer holds up between six to eight hours and layers well under different foundations.
 When the primer’s had enough, makeup fades off naturally, rather than sliding off or breaking up into greasy tectonic plates.

 Best Mattifying: Bobbi Brown Primer Plus Mattifier

 Bobbi Brown’s lightweight primer minimizes pores and hydrates while mattifying oily skin.
 The hydrating property makes it ideal for matte foundations, which are notoriously tricky to work with.
 Foundation goes on easily without snagging or emphasizing dry patches and reportedly lasts up to 12 hours with this primer.
 It creates a cooling sensation when you first apply, thanks to its jelly texture, then promptly dries down.
 If you like stacking primers, no worries here—the Bobbi Brown Primer Plus Mattifier mixes well with other products.

 Cool light technology and a lavender pearl complex work together in this primer to brighten the look of dullness and minimize the appearance of imperfections, so all you're left with is a refreshed, hydrated complexion.
 Prickly pear, hyaluronic acid, and energizing ginger also make a cameo to restore a healthy, even-toned, and flawless skin finish.